MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_01-Manage_Azure_AD_Identities.md

 ## Objectives

-In this lab, you will:
+In this lab, you will complete the following tasks:

 + Task 1: Create and configure Azure AD users
 + Task 2: Create Azure AD groups with assigned and dynamic membership